paulhoule/gastrodon/README.rst

 other Python ecosystem tools.

 .. figure:: art/logo-hero.png
-   Gastrodon Links SPARQL to Pandas
+   :alt: Gastrodon Links SPARQL to Pandas

 Gastrodon links databases that support the SPARQL protocol (`more than ten! <https://www.w3.org/wiki/LargeTripleStores>`__) to
 `http://pandas.pydata.org/ <Pandas>`__, a popular Python library for